Our Commitment to Community Medicine

-Throughout the year, residents participate in health fairs held at malls, community street fairs, churches, agencies, and schools by providing patient education, prostate exams, breast exams, and dermatological exams and health education.
-Residents and Faculty participate in the UPMC Community Day, HIV & Aids Awareness Walk, HIV Women and Girls event, World Aids Day, Village for Kids, The McKeesport Community Garden and numerous other community projects.
-The Residency is also involved in the State Health Improvement Plan ( SHIP) and are part of several of the working groups.
-Currently, our program participates in the Perinatal Depression, Youth, and Chronic Disease.
+Throughout the year, residents participate in health fairs held at malls, community street fairs, churches, agencies, and schools by providing patient education, prostate exams, breast exams, dermatological exams, and health education.
+Residents and Faculty participate in the UPMC Community Day, HIV & Aids Awareness Walk, HIV Women and Girls event, World Aids Day, Village for Kids, The McKeesport Community Garden, and numerous other community projects.
+The Residency is also involved in the State Health Improvement Plan ( SHIP) and is part of several of the working groups.
+Currently, our program participates in Perinatal Depression, Youth, and Chronic Disease.
 We are involved in the Mov Valley Providers Council which is a collaborative program that addresses community needs throughout the Mon Valley.
 Our program has active roles with the HIV Working Group and the Working Group on Health.
-Residents visit a variety of community programs including the local domestic violence shelter, community mental health and the McKeesport Community Garden where Latterman has a garden box and is part of the work there.
+Residents visit a variety of community programs including the local domestic violence shelter, community mental health, and the McKeesport Community Garden where Latterman has a garden box and is part of the work there.

 Latterman Community Advisory Council & Community Health Committee

 This group is comprised of community leaders, members of the religious community, residents, faculty and staff, and patient representatives.
 The members meet quarterly at the Latterman Family Health Center to address the current health issues in the community.
-The Council works in conjunction with a very active Community Health Committee made up of residents, faculty and staff.
-This committee meets monthly to consider the social determinants of health and address ways of addressing health care disparities.
+The Council works in conjunction with a very active Community Health Committee made up of residents, faculty, and staff.
+This committee meets monthly to consider the social determinants of health and address ways of addressing healthcare disparities.
 This group works to address gaps that are identified and develop projects such as Latterman Scholars for students to shadow medical Providers and a healthy fruit project related to children and nutrition.
 In addition, members participate in an annual program with Project Heart (HIV/Aids Education and Research Training) for students ages 13-17.